tainacan/tainacan-wiki/dev/admin-ui-options.md

 	return $options;
 };
-add_filter('set_tainacan_admin_options', 'my_plugin_tainacan_admin_options');
+add_filter('tainacan-admin-ui-options', 'my_plugin_tainacan_admin_options');
 ```

 The same could be achieved for prototyping by accessing your admin URL like this:
 `https://<your-site.com>/wp-admin/?homeCollectionsOrderBy=name&hideTainacanHeaderAdvancedSearch=true&hideItemsListCreationDropdownImport=true&page=tainacan_admin#/collections/`

-Follows the complete list of available variables.
+Follows the complete list of available variables, organized by region of the UI.
 Notice that some hidding elements variables can be overriden by others:

+## Home page, Repository Section

 - `hideHomeRepositorySection`
   - `hideHomeThemeCollectionsButton`